The Best Archery Target: Our Reviews

 The Pine Ridge Target Stand can be a great time saver if you need to prop your bag up.
 Just make sure that the stand fits the bag you're interested in—you don't want to get a stand and find out it doesn't fit with your bag—that's a pain.

-Next up—one of my favorites:
+Next up—one of our favorites:

 The Block Classic Target

-The Block Classic has everything you'd want in a cube: layered foam, to make it easy to remove broadheads; four distinct target points, with a fifth target point (the "Block Classic insignia, on the left-left-hand corner!); and a handle to lug it around the great outdoors.
+The Block Classic has everything you'd want in a cube: layered foam, to make it easy to remove broadheads; four distinct target points, with a fifth target point (the "Block Classic" insignia, on the left-left-hand corner!); and a handle to lug it around the great outdoors.

 The Double Duty

-This is a true cube, at 19 inches wide x 19 inches tall x 19 inches deep, and it's bright yellow, so you're not going to lose it.
+This is a true cube, at 19 inches wide x 19 inches tall x 19 inches deep, and it's bright yellow, so you're not as likely to lose it.
 The best feature may be easy arrow removal: if you've ever spent 20 minutes trying to wrangle an arrow from target, you know what a bummer it can be; the Double Duty was created for ease of use, and it's not uncommon to be able to retrieve an arrow using only two fingers.

-The Best Targets for Broadheads
+The Best Archery Target for Broadheads

 It's interesting: arrow manufacturers spend millions of dollars on research to make broadheads that terminate game quickly and compassionately.
 They design them to do quick and total and effective damage, and they make 'em sharp.